binarybottle/optimize_layouts/keyboards/README_keyboards.md

     etaoinsrhldcumfpgwybvkxj (not q or z)
   - Focus on the 24 keys in, above, and below the home row.
     FDRSEVAWCQXZJKULIM;O,P./ (not ' or [)
-  - Arrange letters in stages (more detail below).
+  - Arrange letters in two stages (more detail below).
-  - Refer to the "comfort" of a key based on typing research data.
-    The rank order of estimated key comfort is:
+  - Refer to the "comfort" of a key based on typing research data, with rank order (1 high to 12 low) of estimated key comfort:
     ╭───────────────────────────────────────────────╮
     │  10 │  7  │  3  │  6  ║  6  │  3  │  7  │  10 │
     ├─────┼─────┼─────┼─────╫─────┼─────┼─────┼─────┤